Two types of differentiation

 Convergent differentiation:

-Convergent differentiation is preferable in the first phase of education of newcomers.
+Convergent differentiation is preferable in the first phase of the education of newcomers.
 You want them to reach the level needed to be able to follow in regular courses.